flyben97/Chemia/README.md

 ### 7.2 Programmatic Usage

-Besides the command line, you can also call CRANE's core functions within your Python scripts.
+Besides the command line, you can also call CHEMIA's core functions within your Python scripts.

 ```python
 from core.run_manager import start_experiment_run